HEang6868/HEang6868/README.md

 ## Hi there 👋

 I am a technical artist with 6 years of animation industry experience.
-I'm like making tools and solving problems.
+I like making tools and solving problems.
 If there's some part of the animation pipeline that you would like a tool for, let me know!

 <!--
 **HEang6868/HEang6868** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.